-Scores on the COMP-XM Balanced Score Card exceeded the criteria for success in one of the four semesters.
-The trend has moved significantly upward since summer 2019; however, the most recent period is slightly below the criteria for success (only 1% point off).
+Scores on the COMP-XM Balanced Score Card exceeded the criteria for success in one of the given semesters.
+The trend has moved significantly upward since the summer of 2019; however, the most recent period is quite below the criteria for success.

-Scores on the COMP-XM Board Query exceeded the criteria for success in three of the four semesters, including the last three semesters.
-The trend has moved upward since summer 2019.
+Scores on the COMP-XM Board Query exceeded the criteria for success in four of the five semesters, including the last four semesters.
+The trend has moved upward since the summer of 2019.